Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Test 5.
 Kubernetes environment.
 Default Configuration.
 Forwarding 1,000 1k events per second

-Similarly to Docker environment, we tested Kubernetes environment as well.
-CPU and Memory usage on Kubernetes clusters slightly higher for several reasons.
-First, these collectors still performing a collection of all other data, that we configure, including system metrics, Prometheus metrics, network metrics, host logs.
-Collector for Kubernetes forwards more data by default, because of the more complex environment.
-The second reason because we attach more metadata to logs and metrics, as we forward not only information about the Containers and Pods, but also information about the Workloads that created this Pod, and the Host information as well.
+Similarly to the Docker environment, we tested the Kubernetes environment as well.
+CPU and Memory usage on Kubernetes clusters is slightly higher for several reasons.
+First, these Collectord instances are still performing a collection of all other data that we configure, including system metrics, Prometheus metrics, network metrics, host logs.
+Collectord for Kubernetes forwards more data by default, because of the more complex environment.
+The second reason is that we attach more metadata to logs and metrics, as we forward not only information about the Containers and Pods, but also information about the Workloads that created this Pod, and the Host information as well.

-Memory usage in this test is not very accurate, because we run 5,000 1k events test right before this test, that increased the memory usage of the collector and kept the memory reserved.
+Memory usage in this test is not very accurate, because we ran the 5,000 1k events test right before this test, which increased the memory usage of the Collectord and kept the memory reserved.

 Test results